 Five Books for Catholics may receive a commission from qualifyng purchases made using the affliate links in this post.

+What is the central teaching of Dignitatis humanae?
 The central teaching is that every person has a natural right to religious liberty, with religious liberty understood as an immunity in making religious decisions.
 It is the right to be protected from being forced to embrace a religion or to complete a religious act against one’s will.
 It is also the right for a person's outward religious actions not to curtailed or prevented, within limits.
 They can be curtailed or even prevented if they are harmful objectively to the public order.
 So, it is a natural right, but one that has limits.
 This makes it very different from the conceptions of rights that come out of the Enlightenment.

 Dignitatis humanae has generated much discussion among people of good faith.
 This could be because the document is too vague and the issue is too mired in contingencies when it comes to concrete cases.
 It could also be because many misread it through a secularist lens.
 In your view, why has the declaration generated so much discussion and interpretative headaches?
+That is a very important question.
+The last of the alternatives that you give is definitely in play: reading Dignitatis humanae through a secularist lens.

 Russell Hittinger, a leading scholar of Dignitatis humanae, has written that we need modesty in respecting the silences of the document.
 One of the problems, especially in the United States, is that many conflate Dignitatis humanae with the thought of John Courtney Murray.
 Murray was an important scholar who made many positive contributions to the document.
 He also had some problematic ideas.
 Some of his thought made its way into the document.
-However, he lost battles on some important issues—especially the relationship between the Church and secular governments—but he refought them afterwards.
+However,he lost battles on some important issues—especially the relationship between the Church and secular governments—but he refought them afterwards.

 Is the language of Dignitatis humanae too vague?
 That is a good question, but a difficult one to answer.
 The document accomplishes something difficult.
 It holds on to previous teaching, avoids making a judgment about previous arrangements between the Church and civil governments, yet recognizes this right.